evoila/osb-backup-agent/README.md

 ## Functionality ##
 The agent calls a predefined set of shell scripts in order to trigger the backup or restore procedure.
 Generally speaking there are three stages: Pre, Action, Post.
 These files have to be located or will be placed in the respective directories set by the environment variables.
-The upload or download functionality can be skipped by using the skipStorage field in the respective request bodies.
+The upload or download functionality can be skipped by using the `skipStorage` field in the respective request bodies or via the configuration property `skip_storage`.
 If this is the case, the destination information for the selected storage are set as environment variables for each script.

 #### Backup ####
 The agent runs following shell scripts from top to bottom: